Moonlight Mile (song): Reception

 Many consider "Moonlight Mile" one of the Rolling Stones' most under-appreciated ballads.
 In a review of the song, Bill Janovitz says, "Though the song still referenced drugs and the road life of a pop-music celebrity, it really is a rare example of Jagger letting go of his public persona, offering a behind-the-scenes glimpse of the weariness that accompanies the pressures of keeping up appearances as a sex-drugs-and-rock & roll star."

 Rock critic Robert Christgau said the song, "re-created all the paradoxical distances inherent in erotic love with a power worthy of Yeats, yet could also be interpreted as a cocaine song."
 This is a reference to the first stanza, which includes, "When the wind blows and the rain feels cold, With a head full of snow".
 It was meant to be about coming down from a cocaine high.
 However, Mick Jagger later dismissed any suggestions of the song being an allegory for drug use, and stated "The feeling I had at that moment was how difficult it was to be touring and how I wasn’t looking forward to going out and doing it again.
 It’s a very lonely thing, and my lyrics reflected that".

-Writing for Slate, pop critic Jack Hamilton praised the track, referring to it as Sticky Fingers' "strangest and most unique recording" that is "an intoxicating mix of exotic and intimate".
+Writing for Slate, pop critic Jack Hamilton praised the track, referring to it as Sticky Fingers "strangest and most unique recording" that is "an intoxicating mix of exotic and intimate".Classic Rock History critic Matthew Pollard rated it as the Rolling Stones' best deep cut, calling it an "epic in every way imaginable" and saying that "the vibe gives off such a Winter atmosphere" but "once the song accretes towards the climactic ending, it absolutely explodes into something so tearfully optimistic that it sends the body into goosebumps."